 - 2. The form of reporting for the Capital Plan will be specified by the Director of Finance and Logistics.
-The Capital Plan will be approved by the Executive Team and the Board.
+The Capital Plan will be approved by the Capital Programme Governance Group, Executive Team and the Board.
 The plan will include: - (a) details of all individual schemes in excess of £5,000, distinguishing between capital and revenue implications and will be broken down into the following areas:

+Estates, including decarbonisation, refurbishment, replacement and backlog maintenance

+Digital & Data including ongoing ICT requirements

+Medical Equipment

+Innovation

+Fleet

+building fabric;

-building fabric; building development and upgrades; replacement equipment; development equipment; information technology.
+building development and upgrades;

+replacement equipment:

+development equipment;

+information technology.

-- (b) the projected cost of each scheme over the current and subsequent financial years; - (c) in respect of schemes authorised in prior years and not yet completed, actual expenditure to date and the estimated cost still outstanding projected forward, as necessary as in (b) above; - (d) the priority placed on each scheme; and - (e) an estimate of sale proceeds from properties surplus to the Board's requirements, showing an anticipated year of sale.
+- (b) the projected cost of each scheme over the current and subsequent financial years; - (c) in respect of schemes authorised in prior years and not yet completed, actual expenditure to date and the estimated cost still outstanding projected forward, as necessary as in (b) above;

-Owner: Document: Doc & page: Review arrangements: Rolling 3 year or on introduction of new systems Head of Finance Standing Financial Instruction Page 37 of 71 Version: 2022-01 v1 Latest Intranet Posting: June 2021 Implementation: Immediate Approved by: Audit Committee and Board
+Owner: Document: Page: Review arrangements: Head of Finance Standing Financial Instructions Page 45 of 85 Reviewed annually or on introduction of new systems Version: Latest Intranet Posting: Implementation: Approved by: 2023-06 April 2022 Immediate Audit and Risk Committee and Board

-Equality & Diversity Impact Assessment: no adverse outcome has been identified
+Equality and Diversity Impact Assessment: no adverse outcome has been identified.